goby-lang/goby/CONTRIBUTING.md

 $ go test PKG_NAME -run TestName
 ```

-for example, this will run any tests in the `vm` package that matches `TestIncludeFail` with their names
+For example, this will run any tests in the `vm` package that matches `TestIncludeFail` with their names:

 ```
 $ go test ./vm -run TestIncludeFail